tiqi-group/pydase_service_base/pydase_service_base/ionizer_interface/README.md

 # Ionizer Interface

 `IonizerServer` is a specialized server designed to extend `pydase` applications for seamless integration with the Ionizer system.
-By acting as a bridge between your `pydase` service and Ionizer, this server ensures that changes or events in your service are communicated betweeen pydase and Ionizer in real-time.
+By acting as a bridge between your `pydase` service and Ionizer, this server ensures that changes or events in your service are communicated between pydase and Ionizer in real-time.

 ## How to Use